 This funding from the Foundation for Australia’s Most Endangered Species Limited will:

-- protect and monitor thirty nests,
+protect and monitor thirty nests

-- husbandry and vet checks for hatchlings,
+allow for husbandry of, and vet checks for, hatchlings

-enable a recapture survey to measure effectiveness, and
+enable a recapture survey to measure the project's effectiveness.

 Tiaro and District Landcare Inc will work with Gidarjil Development Corporation, an Indigenous enterprise, based in Bundaberg Queensland, made up of representatives of the Gurang and the Gooreng Gooreng peoples.This project will build capacity of their rangers and the skills will be transferable and have application to turtle conservation in neighboring catchments.
 This project will build on the rangers’ experience in working with marine turtles.